deloachtech/backstack-demo/README.md

 # Backstack Vue (ALPHA)

-> This project is not production ready!
+> Please note that this project is not yet ready for production use.

 A starter project for `Vue` applications using the `Backstack API`.